-Period Poverty - A Women's Pandemic
+Period Poverty - A Killer of Women and Dreams

 Period poverty is when a young woman of any gender preference experiences a lack of water, sanitation, or hygiene (WASH) products at her disposal.
 With no access to these necessities during their periods, girls are in peril.
 They are in danger of infection, disease, reproductive problems, and even death from not having access to basic human necessities.